EpocDotFr/craft-n-escape/README.md

 A recipes editor (only available locally at `http://localhost:8080/recipes-editor`) is used to convert The Escapists crafting recipes format to the Craft N' Escape one.

+Items images are extracted using, huh, a brutal solution.
+Basically, the `flask itemsimages` command edit the game's memory for each existing items by assigning them in the inventory, in the weapon slot.
+A screenshot of the current weapon is then taken, the background is converted to a transparent one and the final image saved in the `static/images/items` directory using the item ID as its name.

 For more information, I suggest you do dive into the code starting with the `cnc.py` file.

 ## Credits